Ayaan-Ali-Khan/WeatherApp/README.md

 # WeatherApp

-I built this using HTML, CSS & JS
+I built this using HTML, CSS, JS and API of weatherapi.com